dseacombe/gatsby-foundation-blog/src/content/posts/markdown.md

 * Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
   Suspendisse id sem consectetuer libero luctus adipiscing.

-But if you want to be lazy, you don't have to:
+But if you want to be lazy, you don't have to.

-* Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-  Aliquam hendrerit mi posuere lectus.
-Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
-* Donec sit amet nisl.
-Aliquam semper ipsum sit amet velit.
-  Suspendisse id sem consectetuer libero luctus adipiscing.

 List items may consist of multiple paragraphs.
 Each subsequent paragraph in a list item must be indented by either 4 spaces